Sebastian-Zgheyb/OnboardingAssistant/README.md

 # **Smart Onboarding Assistant**

 Welcome to the **Smart Onboarding Assistant** repository!
 This project is an AI-powered tool designed to streamline and enhance the onboarding experience for new hires.
-By providing personalized guidance, contextual recommendations, and intelligent search capabilities, the **Smart Onboarding Assistant** ensures any new team members can quickly become productive and engaged.
+By providing personalised guidance, contextual recommendations, and intelligent search capabilities, the **Smart Onboarding Assistant** ensures any new team members can quickly become productive and engaged.

 ---